jcwalina/task-manager/README.md

 ## Notes

+- This project currently does not include a dedicated UI/UX design.
+The interface and user flow are minimal and primarily intended for demonstration and testing purposes.
+Future updates may include a more polished and user-friendly design.
 - This setup is for demonstration and interview purposes.
 - Authentication is mocked: any username with `password` as password logs you in.
 Only the username `admin` gets admin role.
 - Data is stored in memory for tasks (lost on server restart).
 For persistence, integrate a real database.